prisma-collective/docs/docs/Context & Narrative/Replace Academy Case Study.md

 ![[deck_Page 2.png]]

-An enlivened space of creative potential, the group practiced sociocracy, forming circles, twice, daily, to hear each others' experience of the experiment in self-organising and make decisions, collectively.
+An enlivened space of creative potential, the group [[practice|practiced]] sociocracy, forming circles, twice, daily, to hear each others' experience of the experiment in self-organising and make decisions, collectively.

 ![[deck_Page 4 1.png]]